Environment | Value natural resources

 • Collection of discarded tires to clean up the environment in collaboration with NGOs

-End-of-life tires*3 global recovery rates*4
+End-of-life tire*3 global recovery rates*4

 1. A concept expressing the circularity of used products.
-The Bridgestone Group uses the ratio of beneficial next use of used tires collected by its shops/stores (based on the number of shops/stores and contracts with processing companies) as the indicator for product circularity
+Bridgestone uses the ratio of beneficial next use of used tires collected by its shops/stores (based on the number of shops/stores and contracts with processing companies) as the indicator for product circularity

 4. Industry-wide data based on the World Business Council for Sustainable Development